UCL/TLOmodel/src/scripts/dev/ci-test-vm/README.md

 ## Overview

-A test/staging environment for Github Actions TLOmodel workflows
+A test/staging environment for Github Actions TLOmodel workflows.

+The VM has two cores, and we setup two runners for each core to reflect how runners are deployed in live environment.

 ## Setup